EthanKB1/Security-Testing/Portfolio1.md

 ### Attempt 2

-In this attempt, I am going to try and access the administration page that the juice shop have.
-I have done some research into this and in order for me to view the page i would need to be signed in as the admin if I was signed into any other account I wouldn't be allowed to access the page.
+In this attempt, I am going to try and access the administration page that the juice shop has.
+I have done some research into this and in order for me to view the page I would need to be signed in as the admin if I was signed into any other account I wouldn't be allowed to access the page.

 First of all for me to find the administration page I would need to go into the inspect panel and navigate my way to "Debugger" -> "Main.js". once you have the "Main'js" open you can then press ```CTRL + F``` and type in admin, Now you'd need to find the line of code which looks like ```path: 'administration'```